 None of these seem to be working.
 Her situation hasn't changed at all and she is a very happy, well looked after cat.
 I would like some homemade recipes to try to stop this problem.
 The room is going to be my daughter's room, so I don't want any chemicals to be used.
 Please help.

-By amy101 from New Zealand
+By amy from New Zealand

 No cayenne pepper.
 It burns their eyes and, as a vet assistant, I have seen cats actually claw their eyes out to stop the hurting.
 Cats don't like the smell of citrus fruits, try spraying the area with a strong citrus scented spray, such as "Orange Glow".
 (07/24/2009)

 I just discovered that washing with an orange oil based soap, then spraying with diluted rubbing alcohol and lemon oil, does a good job.
-I would, however, try putting a litter box in the chosen spot and then gradually moving it away.
-(07/27/2009)

 I found a product called "Out Natural Spot and Odor Remover" that uses enzymes to kill the odor.
 I tried 2 other pet products that didn't work.
 This one did.
 I poured the product on the area and scrubbed it in with a nylon scrub brush, blotting off the excess with paper towels.